(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 HOSHI: You promised us!

-(he backs away, falls over, then sees Hoshi lying peacefully on her bed)
+(Phlox backs away, falls over, then sees Hoshi lying peacefully on her bed.)

 PHLOX: T'Pol, please meet me in Sickbay immediately.